lepidus/epubViewer/README.md

 A plugin to viewing embedded EPUBs in [Open Journal Systems](https://github.com/pkp/ojs) and [Open Monograph Press](https://github.com/pkp/omp) using [Bibi Epub Reader](https://github.com/satorumurmur/bibi) library.

 ## License
-This plugin is licensed under the GNU General Public License v3.
-See the file COPYING for the complete terms of this license.
+This plugin is licensed under the GNU General Public License v3 and Bibi Epub Reader license.
+See those files COPYING for the complete terms of this license.

 ## Install